compiler-research/CppInterOp/docs/UsingCppInterOp.rst

-1. **CppInterOp enables interoperability with C++ code**: CppInterOp provides a minimalist and robust interface for language interoperability on the fly, which helps CPPYY generate dynamic Python-C++ bindings by using a C++ interpreter (e.g., Clang-REPL/ Cling) and LLVM.
+1. **CppInterOp enables interoperability with C++ code**: CppInterOp provides a minimalist and robust interface for language interoperability on the fly, which helps CPPYY generate dynamic Python-C++ bindings by using a C++ interpreter (e.g., Clang-REPL/Cling) and LLVM.

 2. **Reducing dependencies**: Reducing domain-specific dependencies of cppyy (e.g., on the Cling interpreter and the ROOT framework) to enable more